MrRincon/ML_Recognition_Model_UCI_Handwritten_Digits_Dataset_KNN_FNN_SVM/README.md

-# MLS_Handwritten_Digit_Classification_SVM_FNN_KNN
+# Machine Learning Model for Recognition of the UCI Handwritten Digits Dataset
-Development and Evaluation of a Machine Learning System for Handwritten Digit Recognition using the UCI Optical Recognition of Handwritten Digits Dataset using Support Vector Machines, Feedforward Neural Networks and K-Nearest Neighbour
+Development and Evaluation of a Machine Learning Model for Recognition of the UCI Handwritten Digits Dataset using Support Vector Machines, Feedforward Neural Networks and K-Nearest Neighbour